-Dear colleagues, it is my upmost wish and interest to share my thoughts regarding the origin, the handling, and the finalization of conflict – generally spoken: its nature.
-As far as I see, lots of concepts are communicated in literature and trainings throughout the globe.
+Dear colleagues, it is my utmost wish and interest to share my thoughts regarding the origin, the handling, and the finalization of conflict – generally spoken: its nature.
+As far as I see, lots of concepts are communicated in literature and training throughout the globe.
 Many of them confuse me and make me wonder if we are seriously talking about terms that are commonly accepted and/or underlie widely confirmed definitions.
 Sure, it might be a major project to create common definitions that match with the understanding of people from all corners of the world – if possible at all.
-But it still might be worth to place a focus on this context and to discover the immense quantity of interpretations that offers the term Conflict itself, mainly based on our very personal understanding.
+But it still might be worth placing a focus on this context and discovering the immense quantity of interpretations that offers the term Conflict itself, mainly based on our very personal understanding.

 I believe that the understanding of a term such as Conflict, War, or Peace is based on the formed personality of each individual.
 The personality itself is formed by the sum of life experiences, the level of education, the social and cultural background, etc. All these fragments and many more, form the worldview of the human being and influence the mindset that is kept within and the mindset that is communicated and shared with the public.
 The worldview may be a perfect starting point in order to analyze and discover the individual diverse background and the different concepts that people may have regarding such topics in question and life itself.
 Such concepts spread from the core of the personality into all hemispheres of personal involvement.

-My personal reflection made me believe that first of all trainings, articles, and presentations should outline that a temporary and final definition of Conflict and similar terms stays with the individual itself.
-Terms in certain usage (trainings, presentations, etc.) may grant sufficient space to work with the corresponding personal concept of the terminology in question, and may enable the audience to link it up with their individual background.
-As a result, the channel of communication (training, book, presentation) itself has to grant sufficient flexibility in order to acknowledge the competences and the diversity of the audience.
+My personal reflection made me believe that first of all training, articles, and presentations should outline that a temporary and final definition of Conflict and similar terms stays with the individual itself.
+Terms in certain usage (training, presentations, etc.) may grant sufficient space to work with the corresponding personal concept of the terminology in question and may enable the audience to link it up with their individual background.
+As a result, the channel of communication (training, book, presentation) itself has to grant sufficient flexibility in order to acknowledge the competencies and the diversity of the audience.
 The WMO Mediation and Conflict Management Training may be an example of such a procedure as it does not share any definition of mediation but encourages the student to discover the core understanding of mediation individually.